dewanshkumar123/ML-Projects/README.md

 * Randomly removed portions of the data, trained the model on the remaining data, and predicted on the entire image.
 * Displayed the reconstructed images for each missing data percentage and computed the RMSE and Peak SNR metrics for each case.
 * Concluded the effectiveness of RFF in image reconstruction with different levels of missing data.

+## Comparing Decision Tree, Random Forest, and Linear Regression on UCI-HAR dataset

+* This project compares the performance of Decision Tree, Random Forest, and Linear Regression models on the UCI Human Activity Recognition (HAR) dataset.
+It involves extracting features using the TSFEL library, evaluating the models' effectiveness, and analyzing feature importance.
+The project aims to determine the suitability of linear regression for classification tasks and identify the top features prioritized by each model.